 Once the Front Wing Profiles are fully defined a Gurney of up to 10mm may be fitted to the trailing edge of the upper surface of the rearmost section.
-This Gurney is considered to be part of the Front Wing Profiles and must need not satisfy the provisions of this Article with the exception of sections (b) and (h) and, for its inner and outer extremities only, need not satisfy section (j).
+This Gurney is considered to be part of the Front Wing Profiles and must satisfy the provisions of this Article with the exception of sections (b) and (h) and, for its inner and outer extremities only, section (j).